 - 97 mg of sacubitril and 103 mg of valsartan.

-An oral suspension can be prepared in concentrations to match the prescribed tablet dose by a pharmacist.1-2
+An oral suspension can be prepared by a pharmacist for patients unable to swallow tablets.1-2

-Sacubitril/valsartan has been shown to reduce HF hospitalizations and death better than ACE inhibitors and should be prescribed to all patients with systolic heart failure who are class II-IV.
-They can also improve heart function or delay progression of heart failure, reduce symptoms, and help people feel better.
+Sacubitril/valsartan has been shown to reduce HF hospitalizations and death better than ACE inhibitors.
+They can also improve heart function or delay the progression of heart failure, reduce symptoms, and help people feel better.

 You should not take sacubitril and valsartan if you are allergic to sacubitril or valsartan or any of its ingredients.
 If you have had a prior severe allergic reaction to ACE inhibitors or ARBs discuss this with your doctor before starting on sacubitril/valsartan.1-2

 Be sure to tell the doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Different medicines can interact with each other and may affect the way they work or cause serious side effects.1-2

 Do not take sacubitril/valsartan if you take an ACE inhibitor.
 If your doctor recommends that you switch from an ACE inhibitor to sacubitril/valsartan make sure to wait 36 hours between taking the two drugs to avoid any drug interactions.2

 Talk to your doctor before starting sacubitril/valsartan if you:1-2